pantpad/admin-dashboard/README.md

         Replace all icons DONE
         RESPONSIVENESS
             make everything 1 grid only columns without the text but only with the icons displaying!
+            Make h5 inside aside disappear with display: none; DONE Create a single row and 3 columns of width auto;
     MAIN
         Fix overflow at start page inside the projects tab.